Material Acts - Elsa Mäki - Stitching: Future Fabrication and Traditions of Reuse

 Stitching: Future Fabrication and Traditions of Reuse

-Elsa MH Mäki
+Elsa Mäki

 Patchwork wrapping cloth (jogakbo) by an unknown maker.
 Creative Commons CC0 1.0 Universal Public Domain Dedication.